jjenkov/pde-pdl-specification/pde-specification.md

 | 253         | EXTENSION_6_BYTES       | An extension field using 6 extra bytes to contain the extended field type.                                                                 |
 | 254         | EXTENSION_7_BYTES       | An extension field using 7 extra bytes to contain the extended field type.                                                                 |
 | 255         | EXTENSION_8_BYTES       | An extension field using 8 extra bytes to contain the extended field type.                                                                 |

+## Boolean Encodings

+Boolean PDE fields consists of just 1 byte - the field type code.
+There are 3 different boolean field type codes:

+1) 0 = Boolean field with null value
+2) 1 = Boolean field with true value
+3) 2 = Boolean field with false value

+Each of these encodings are shown in hexadecimal notation with comments here:

+    # Boolean PDE field encodings
+    00            # A boolean null field
+    01            # A boolean true field
+    02            # A boolean false field